jiunbae/claude-code-cloud/README.md

 - Node.js 22+
 - pnpm
-- Claude Code CLI installed
+- Claude Code CLI installed (host dev)
+  - `npm install -g @anthropic-ai/claude-code`
+  - Docker images built from this repo now include the CLI automatically, so no extra step is needed when running with `docker compose`.

 ### Development